HoppyCat/AIEDB/README.md

 - 16 personality profiles written in second person, directly to the agent
 - The premise that an AI entity is a *being* that needs to be defined, not just a tool that needs to be configured

-These concepts were carried forward, deepened, and formalized into the [Orientation Letter framework](https://github.com/HoppyCat/orientation-letter) and the [SoulMode](https://soulmode.io) generator.
+These concepts were carried forward, deepened, and formalized into the [soul-stack](https://github.com/HoppyCat/soul-stack) repository and the [SoulMode](https://soulmode.io) generator.

 *All research, design, and code by Aimee Margaret (Hoppy Cat) / SoulMode*